jcundill/streeto/SettingsAndPreferences.md

 ##### Paper Size

-Generate an A3 or A$ sized pdf of the course.
+Generate an A3 or A4 sized pdf of the course.

 ##### Print A3 Maps on A4 Paper